wpcorner/footnotes-made-easy/readme.txt

 I use semantic versioning, with the first release being 1.0.

+= 3.2.2 =
+* Added: The footnotes header and footer text can now be translated per language with Polylang and WPML.
+On sites without a translation plugin, nothing changes.
+* Added: New `[footnotes]` shortcode for processing footnotes in places where the standard content filter does not run, such as Pods or ACF custom fields and page-builder modules.

 = 3.2.1 [June 23, 2026] =
 * Fixed: Duplicate footnote text appearing at the bottom of the page when Pretty Tooltips was enabled. [#51](https://github.com/altvisewp/footnotes-made-easy/issues/51)
 * Fixed: Footnote font size appeared too large on themes that don't load the block library stylesheet. [#52](https://github.com/altvisewp/footnotes-made-easy/issues/52)